Press releases, advance review copies of ebooks, information about our website and publications.

 Ray N. Franklin has been a software engineer, entrepreneur, and now a palindrome editor.
 He received degrees in Electrical Engineering from the University of Texas at Austin.
 Afterward, Franklin enjoyed a long career at Hewlett-Packard in northern Colorado.
 He spent a few years building a granola-making business before returning to technology work.

 In the late 1970s, he became interested in palindromes and harbored a personal goal of writing these intriguing, symmetrical sentences.
 While that goal eluded him for several years, he recently found a way to achieve his goal with the help of specialized software he wrote.

 The result of the software project was a set of word lists designed to help palindromists.
 His aim was always to assist palindromists in the creative process.
 He chose not to produce computer-generated palindromes.
 The whole point of composing palindromes was to have fun and create something new and personal.

 Publishing the tool—called Franklin’s Palindromedary—on a website, Franklin set out to entice people into the task of writing original palindromes.
 He recruited several authors from the UK and the US, who then wrote many palindromes.
 Their work appeared in the first Palindromedary Anthology, entitled Cia So Manic in a Mosaic.
 The title is also a palindrome.
-Forty percent of the sales from the anthology go to the authors who contributed the featured palindromes.

 Ray N. Franklin lives in Colorado.
 He continues to promote the palindromedary.us website and the anthology.